 In addition to Elizondo and Amaiur-Maya, Baztán is home to the well-known waterfall of Xorroxin.
 The walk up to the waterfall is perfect for relaxing with the whole family.

-It is also located in Zugarramurdi Museum of the Brujas (“Witch Museum”), which explores the socio-cultural origins of the witchcraft legends.
-This museum is recommended to visit before visiting the cave, as it helps to better understand what the cave meant to those who lived in Zugarramurdi.
+Also located in Zugarramurdi is the Museum of the Brujas (“Witches Museum”), which explores the socio-cultural origins of the legends of witchcraft.
+It is recommended to explore this museum before visiting the cave, as it helps to better understand what the cave meant to the inhabitants of Zugarramurdi.
 In addition to Spanish and Basque explanations, the museum also offers explanations in English and French.
 Here you can buy entrance tickets for both the cave and the museum.

-Another cave is located 3 kilometers from Zugarramurdi, the cave of Urdazubi/Urdax.
-This cave is completely different from Zugarramurdi's.
-The cave of Urdazubi/Urdax is closed off from sunlight, unlike the cave of Zugarramurdi, and here you will find a beautiful collection of stalactites and stalagmites, formed over thousands and thousands of years.
-For more information about the cave of Urdazubi/Urdax and to buy entrance tickets, click here.
+3 kilometers from Zugarramurdi is another cave, the Urdazubi/Urdax cave.
+This cave is completely different from that of Zugarramurdi.
+The Urdazubi/Urdax cave is closed off from sunlight, unlike the Zugarramurdi cave, and here you'll find a stunning collection of stalactites and stalagmites, formed over thousands and thousands of years.
+For more information about the Urdazubi/Urdax cave and to purchase tickets, click here.